SolaceLabs/solace-integration-guides/docs/_guides/websphere-app-server.md

 Solace_JMS_SSL_TrustStorePassword=___Password___
 ```

 There are multiple formats for the trust store file.
 By default Solace JMS assumes a format of Java Key Store (JKS).
 So if the trust store file follows the JKS format then this parameter may be omitted.
-Solace JMS supports two formats for the trust store: “jks” for Java Key Store or “pkcs12”.
+Solace JMS supports two formats for the trust store: "jks" for Java Key Store or "pkcs12".
 Setting the trust store format is done through the parameter 'solace_JMS_SSL_TrustStoreFormat':

 ```
 Solace_JMS_SSL_TrustStoreFormat=jks